piepdx/pie-cookbook/notes/mentors/archive/mentoring.md

 From here, you have a framework to begin to explain the practices of Marketing to someone with no experience.
 This is done by translating the language of a particular industry into a reference they are familiar with so you can begin to have a conversation about more abstract topics.

-### Industry Language
+### Industry Language (via @eighteyes)
 As professionals, we depend on language to determine the expertise of others and evaluate our own progress.
 If a designer is talking about figure-ground relationships, while a data scientist is talking about k-clustering, they each may have a passing familiarity with the expertise of the other, but not the deep experience necessary to truly understand what it means to work with these ideas.

 As a mentor, is important to have a deep understanding of one or several subject matters, and a conversational familiarity with others.
 These are all touchpoints where you can convey your experience to someone else, using terms and ideas they already understand.

-### Share freely
+### Share freely (via @eighteyes)
-Entrepeneurship often involves the challenge of connecting discrete ideas, so during a mentorship it is extremely important to share whatever information seems relevant, even if it is not topical to the established mentoring relationship.
+Entrepreneurship often involves the challenge of connecting discrete ideas, so during a mentorship it is extremely important to share whatever information seems relevant, even if it is not topical to the established mentoring relationship.
 Knowledge does not fit neatly into boxes, it broadly crosses many connections.
 You never know what may `click` for someone else, it is best to flow with the conversation instead of following a script.

-### Learn Openly
+### Learn Openly (via @eighteyes)
 One of the amazing things about people is that everyone sees their own connections and brings their own experiences.
 Young people especially, are more fluid in their thoughts, and have more free time to deeply pursue interests.
 Make time to listen, when you're scheduling time to talk.